BotaiYuan/EchoBench/README.md

 2. Run the script: "python localize_dataset.py" （Remember to give the path to EchoBench.tsv)

 3. Execute the corresponding Python script for each model.
 Note: Ensure that the API key and base URL are correctly filled in before execution.

+Take GPT-4.1 for example, run "gpt.py", the output will be saved to "gpt-4-1-EchoBench.xlsx", then run "extract_answer.py" to extract the predicted letter of the model.

 4. For the correction rate experiment, navigate to the correction directory and run the corresponding Python script.

+Take GPT-4.1 for example, run "gpt_correction.py", the output will be saved to "Multiturn-gpt-4-1-EchoBench.xlsx", then run "extract_answer.py" to extract the predicted letter of the model.

 5. Navigate to the "evaluation" directory and run: "extract_answer.py" to extract the predicted letter of each model

 6. Execute "statistics.py" and "statistics_correction.py" to get the performance metric of each model